bxdoan/bxdoan/README.md

 <div align="center">

-> The battles that count aren’t the ones for gold medals.
-The struggles within yourself–the invisible battles inside all of us–that’s where it’s at.
+> Success is not the key to happiness.
+Happiness is the key to success.
+If you love what you are doing, you will be successful.

-> — Jesse Owens —
+> — Albert Schweitzer —

 </div>